Primary tabs

 Practical assessment

-A presentation forms part of the final group project assessment.
-Presentations may also be required on certain electives, at the discretion of individual lecturers.
+A presentation forms part of the Final Group Project assessment.
+Presentations and debates may also be required on certain modules, and may form a part of the assessment.